As yo may have guessed from the name, Lean Genes is a product which has been designed to help support you on your journey.

 While there were a few good things on the ingredients label in Lean Genes, there were also quite a lot of substances missing in our opinion.

-This means that we don’t classify Lean Genes as one of the very best fat burners out there at the moment.
+This means that we don’t classify Lean Genes as one of the very best supplements out there at the moment.

 It was also a shame not to find Green Coffee Bean Extract on the label.
-This is another one of our favourite ingredients but we found it was only generally included in premium fat burner supplements.
+This is another one of our favorite ingredients but we found it was only generally included in premium supplements.